ramonpm4/Perfil-Personal/README.md

 - Ability to work in multidisciplinary teams and communicate technical results clearly and precisely.

 ## **Why Me?**
 I am a fast learner.
-My scientific background gave me the hability to quickly acquire knowledge and find rigurous solutions to complex problems.
+My scientific background gave me the ability to quickly acquire knowledge and find rigurous solutions to complex problems.
 I am truly passionate about continuous learning, adapting quickly with a Design-Build-Evaluate cycle mindset.